Tree-lined boardwalk at Lettuce Lake Park in Tampa

 One of Tampa’s best parks

-Lettuce Lake Park is a great escape from all the traffic and congestion in Tampa.
+This city gem is a great escape from all the traffic and congestion in New Tampa.
 This beautiful area is great for recreation of any kind.
 Whether you feel like taking a nature stroll, a relaxing bike ride, a jog, or a ride in your canoe, you will find Lettuce Lake a scenic place to do so.
 The peaceful relaxed setting of Lettuce Lake will definitely bring me back for another visit.
 Hopefully, we will spot a gator the next time around!
-Update: on a return visit, we did see a gator.
-Take a look below!

 Tips for a great visit